oceanprotocol/docs/content/tutorials/react/publish-data-set.md

 First, let's add the [asset](/concepts/terminology/#asset-or-data-asset) that we want to publish.

 To do that, we need to define the asset based on the [OEP-08](https://github.com/oceanprotocol/OEPs/tree/master/8) metadata structure.
-An asset can have multiple `files` attached to it and each file's `url` value will be encrypted during the publish process.
-To download that file later on, this value will be decrypted during the consume process.

 Let's create a new file `src/asset.js` and fill it with:

 ```js
 // src/asset.js